anurag7820/Video-Player-iOS/README.md

-Followed MVVM Architecture :
+Followed MVVM Architecture : <br> <br>
-ViewModel for video path and caption updation.
+1) ViewModel for video path and caption updation. <br>
-ViewController for presenting the UI and have used AVPlayerViewController and AVPlayer for displaying the Video.
+2) ViewController for presenting the UI and have used AVPlayerViewController and AVPlayer for displaying the Video. <br>
-Model for structuring json transcript data and all the UI data.
+3) Model for structuring json transcript data and all the UI data.

 Using Instructions:
 1) Clone the Repo.